pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **Graph-compatible tokens are really easy to get when using TeamsFX.
 Are you considering replicating that very nice user experience for Office.js as well?**

-Yes, we are looking to unify these concepts for Office.js.
+Yes, we're looking to unify these concepts for Office.js.

 **Public folders are basically shared mailboxes (folders).
 They are special shared mailboxes for public folders.
 Are they supported?**